udugama/prasad.petstore/Readme.md

 * Run start run `docker-compose up` to stand up docker infrastructure.
 * Test sending a request to the api endpoint. {refer to API Test section below to send request to test the api}

+Note: On error deploying docker setup try removing all existing images with same name.

 ### API Test

 * Download and install Postman from following website <https://www.getpostman.com>.